IPv4 vs IPv6: Key Differences, Benefits, and When to Use Each

 The Internet runs on the Internet Protocol (IP), and today it exists in two major versions: IPv4 and IPv6.

-While IPv4 has powered global connectivity for decades, IPv6 was designed to solve fundamental limitations that IPv4 could no longer overcome.
+While IPv4 has powered global connectivity for decades, IPv6 was designed to solve fundamental limitations explained in IPv4 Deep Dive: Addressing, Subnetting, and NAT .

 Why Do We Have IPv4 and IPv6?